 Believe it or not, the path to becoming a SERE instructor does not start at Air Force Basic Military Training.
 It begins when a future Airman walks into their Air Force recruiter's office.
 All too often the SERE career field gets confused with pararescuemen and tactical air controllers.
 The best advice the 336th TRG offers to anyone joining the Air Force is to make sure recruits understand their job description and what their mission will be after training.

 The SERE specialist training, conducted by the 66th TRS, graduates only half their students.
-This is after potential instructors complete a seven-day training course at Lackland Air Force Base, Texas, immediately following BMT where the drop-out rate is also 50 percent.
+This is after potential instructors complete a 15-day training course at Lackland Air Force Base, Texas, immediately following BMT where the drop-out rate is also 50 percent.

 Once Airmen arrive at Fairchild they are enrolled in all of the 22nd TRS's SERE courses along side of aircrews.
 This takes about six months.
 Next begins 19 days of SERE Specialist Indoctrination to prep for SERE Specialist Training.